google/clusterfuzzlite/docs/clusterfuzzlite.md

 - [UndefinedBehaviorSanitizer], for finding undefined behavior (e.g. integer overflows).

-ClusterFuzzLite also supports other programming languages and runtimes
-including: Java (and other JVM-based languages), Go, Python, Rust, and Swift.
+If you're new to using libFuzzer and sanitizers, start with the [Overview] for an explanation of terms and the fuzzing process.

+If you're already familiar with using libFuzzer and sanitizers, you're ready to begin fuzzing with ClusterFuzzLite.
 Using ClusterFuzzLite is simple and requires two major steps:
 1. [Writing fuzzers and integrating with ClusterFuzzLite's build system]
 1. [Configuring ClusterFuzzLite to run in your CI]

 [Continuous Integration (CI)]: https://en.wikipedia.org/wiki/Continuous_integration
 [fuzzing]: https://en.wikipedia.org/wiki/Fuzzing